WORKPLACE is a contemporary art gallery based in Gateshead in the North of England.

 Workplace relocated to The Old Post House, Gateshead in 2007, due to the demolition of the Trinity Square complex by Gateshead Council.

-From its Gateshead base the gallery rapidly became the leading commercial contemporary art gallery located outside of London in England, regularly taking part in major international art fairs, and placing its artists in collections and exhibitions worldwide.
+From its Gateshead base the gallery rapidly became a leading commercial contemporary art gallery located outside of London in England, regularly taking part in major international art fairs, and placing its artists in collections and exhibitions worldwide.

 In February 2019, Paul Moss very sadly died due to complications arising from Wiskott-Aldrich Syndrome.
 You can read some of the tributes to Paul here.